-Any student athlete who plans to participate in an intercollegiate athletic program at a Division I or Division II college or university must register with the NCAA Clearinghouse.
+Any student athlete who plans to participate in an intercollegiate athletic program at a Division I or Division II college or university must register with the NCAA Eligibility Center.
 Interested students should see a counselor for a registration form, which includes a fee payable to the NCAA.
-Registration with the Clearinghouse will enable the student to be recruited by college coaching staffs; to be considered for athletic scholarships; and to be eligible to participate in the sports program.
-These forms should be filed as early as possible in the senior year.
+Registration with the Eligibility Center will enable the student to be recruited by college coaching staffs; to be considered for athletic scholarships; and to be eligible to participate in the sports program.
+These forms should be filed as early as possible in the junior or senior year.
 SCHOLASTIC PROGRESS